 May 1981 - Saudi Arabia, Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates establish the Gulf Cooperation Council (GCC).

 June 13, 1982 - King Khalid dies and is succeeded by his half-brother Crown Prince Fahd.

-November 1987 - Diplomatic ties between Saudi Arabia and Egypt are restored.
+November 1987 - Saudi Arabia and Egypt restore diplomatic ties.